nikola-sur/CLDA/README.md

 # CLDA
 CLDA: "Compressed LDA".
-Code for my STAT 548 report with Daniel McDonald.
+Code for my STAT 548 report with Dr. Daniel McDonald.
 This package provides tools to replicate an analysis in the paper "Compressing Large Sample Data for Discriminant Analysis".

 See also: https://github.com/nikola-sur/LDA-Compression